elizabeth-poggie/elizabeth-poggie/_content/notes/07-W24-intro-to-programming.md

 }
 ```

-As a general rule of thumb though:
+As a general rule of thumb tho:

 - use `for` loops when the condition depends on the value of an integer, and the number of iterations is fixed or easily computable. (when you need a counter, might as well use built in functionality)
 - use `while` loops when the number of iterations is indefinite. (input validation, secret number guessing)